-International real estate expert Ronan McMahon—director of Pathfinder Real Estate and publisher of Real Estate Trend Alert—says that while there wasn't a spectacular crash in Panama City in the last decade, prices had risen too high, in his opinion.
+International real estate expert Ronan McMahon—director of Pangea and publisher of Real Estate Trend Alert—says that while there wasn’t a spectacular crash in Panama City in the last decade, prices had risen too high, in his opinion.

 That’s now changed, he says.
 Prices have leveled off and are particularly attractive in certain pockets of the country.
 If you’ve been on the fence about buying in Panama, Ronan says now’s the time to take a look.